2567910/done/README.md

 ### To run the application

-1. Download the /dist/ folder in your computer.
+1. Download the project on your computer.
 1. To inspect the site on your phone, you can run a local server:

   ```bash